swiftlang/swift/docs/GenericsManifesto.md

 ### Typealiases in protocols and protocol extensions (*)

-*The feature has been accepted in [SE-0092](https://github.com/apple/swift-evolution/blob/master/proposals/0092-typealiases-in-protocols.md) and was released with Swift 3.*
+*This feature has been accepted in [SE-0092](https://github.com/apple/swift-evolution/blob/master/proposals/0092-typealiases-in-protocols.md) and was released with Swift 3.*

 Now that associated types have their own keyword (thanks!), it's reasonable to bring back `typealias`.
 Again with the `Sequence` protocol: